-This Term Sheet includes important information concerning your Restricted Stock Unit ("RSU") award for Fiscal Year 2023 ("RSU23").
-The RSU23 award is subject to the Standard Terms and Conditions for Restricted Stock Units and the AECOM 2020 Stock Incentive Plan attached hereto (together, the "Plan Documents").
+This Term Sheet includes important information concerning your Restricted Stock Unit ("RSU") award for Fiscal Year 2024 ("RSU24").
+The RSU24 award is subject to the Standard Terms and Conditions for Restricted Stock Units and the AECOM 2020 Stock Incentive Plan attached hereto (together, the "Plan Documents").

-The highlights of the RSU23 award include, in each case, subject to the terms and conditions set forth herein:
+The highlights of the RSU24 award include, in each case, subject to the terms and conditions set forth herein:

-- Vesting: Your award shall generally cliff vest 100% on December 15, 2025 (the "Scheduled Vesting Date"), subject to your continued employment at AECOM through such date.
+- Vesting: Your award shall generally cliff vest 100% on December 15, 2026 (the "Scheduled Vesting Date"), subject to your continued employment at AECOM through such date.
 If your employment at AECOM ends prior to this date, you will generally forfeit the entire award, except that you may be eligible for payment of all or a portion of the award if your employment ends due to death or disability, or in a Severance-Eligible Termination (as defined below). - Taxation: RSU awards issued in the U.S. are generally subject to federal and state income tax, FICA, and other state employment taxes on or about the settlement date.
 RSU awards issued outside the U.S. are generally taxed on the vesting date under local tax laws.
 Please consult a tax advisor for information specific to your individual facts and circumstances. - Award Payout: Each RSU represents the right to receive one share of AECOM common stock on the Settlement Date, subject to the conditions set forth in the Plan Documents.
 The payout will be reduced for any required tax withholding unless you elect in advance of vesting to pay the taxes yourself and have sufficient cash balances within your personal Merrill Lynch brokerage account to remit the amount of the required statutory tax withholding to AECOM at the time that such tax withholding is due (or make other arrangement to timely satisfy such obligations as may be permitted under the Plan Documents).
-The remaining AECOM shares earned (net of applicable taxes) will be deposited into your Merrill Lynch brokerage account as soon as administratively possible, but in no event later than the 15th day of the third month following the Scheduled Vesting Date (or if RSUs vest in connection with a Severance-Eligible Termination or an employment termination due to death or disability, no later than the 15th day of the third month following such termination). - Grant Acceptance: You must accept your RSU grant online at www.benefits.ml.com before you can receive payment of your vested RSU award.
+The remaining AECOM shares earned (net of applicable taxes) will be deposited into your Merrill Lynch brokerage account as soon as administratively possible, but in no event later than the 15th day of the third month following the Scheduled Vesting Date (or if RSUs vest in connection with a Severance-Eligible Termination or an employment termination due to death or disability, no later than the 15th day of the third month following such termination, with the exact date of settlement within such payment window determined by the Administrator in its sole discretion). - Grant Acceptance: You must accept your RSU grant online at www.benefits.ml.com before you can receive payment of your vested RSU award.
 If you do not accept your RSU grant within 60 days after the award is granted, your award may be cancelled in the discretion of the Administrator.